Augustine129/Primers-Assignement-1/README.md

 #### Reflection (as well as issues, challenges & resolutions)
 I was able to show a working implementation of threads being joined and detached.
 I was able to see that the thread was blocked until the first timer and the second timer had completed.

+## Section 2 - Programming Paradigms

+Programming Paradigms such as procedural, object-oriented, functional, structured, declarative, imperative and event driven are a logical approach used during software development that is used to show how the programming language has been implemented.
+Many programming languages use multiple programming paradigms and some programming languages are designed so that they only follow one programming paradigm.
+# IMPERATIVE & DECLARATIVE PARADIGM:
+Imperative Paradigm is a paradigm of computer programming where the program describes steps that change the state of the computer an example of an imperative programming languages are C++, C#, Java, Python , PHP and more .
+Unlike declarative programming, which describes "what" a program should accomplish, imperative programming explicitly tells the computer "how" to accomplish it
+# OBJECT-ORIENTED PARADIGM:
+Object-Oriented Paradigm, a program that illustrates the structure and behaviour of objects and classes of objects.
+Object-Oriented Paradigm has a storage fixing state and a set of methods describing behavior of the object.
+Classes compose an inheritance hierarchy including polymorphism of operation.
+Polymorphism allows programme code to have multiple meanings or functions, however  encapsulation is the process of keeping classes private so that external code cannot modify them.
+Inheritance refers to methods and functions gaining access to the attributes of another class.
+Execution of an object- oriented program is regarded as exchange of messages between objects,modifying states.
+In object-oriented paradigm, objects of the same type (files, for example) need a set of methods that show how an object of this type reacts to stimuli from outside the object’s “territories”.
+To create these methods, a unit called a class is used
+The advantages of the object-oriented programming paradigm are;
+1- Improved software development productivity: OO programming is modular, as it provides separation of duties in object-based program development.
+It is also extensible, as objects can be extended to include new attributes and behaviors.
+Objects can also be reused within and across applications.
+Because of these three factors; extensibility, modularity, and reusability.
+2- Faster development: Reuse enables faster development.
+Object-oriented programming languages come with rich libraries of objects, and code developed during projects is also reusable in future projects.
+Disadvantage of a object-oriented paradigm are;
+1- Steep learning curve: The thought process involved in OO programming may not be natural for some people, and it will take time to get used to it.
+2- The complexity of creating programs: it is very complex to create programs based on the interaction of objects.
+Some of the key programming techniques, such as inheritance and polymorphism, can be a big challenge to comprehend initially.
+## PROCEDURAL PROGRAMMING
+Procedural Programming is the use of code in a stepwise procedure to develop applications.
+Procedures will be created to allow a series of steps to be followed.
+Data can be passed from procedure to procedure using parameters
+## FUNCTIONAL PARADIGM
+It is a programming paradigm where programs are constructed by applying and composing functions.
+This paradigm implements mathematical functions.
+These functions are pure functions, which means they do not cause any observable side effects such as modifying a global.

+## Section 3 - Continued Professional Development
+### Benefits of becoming a Polyglot Programmer

+## What Is Polyglot Programming?

+Polyglot programming is the practice of writing code in multiple languages to capture additional functionality and efficiency not available in a single language.
+For example, on my team at Accurx we employ a Front-end engineer and a Back-end engineer to create a fully functional application for our users.
+Moreover we employ a Full-stack engineer who is proficient in multiple languages and a team with varying languages skills work together to perform polyglot programming.

+## Advantages of becoming a Polyglot Programmer

+1. Being proficient in multiple languages not only looks good on your resume but also indicates to companies that you are flexible and adaptable.
+2. Another benefit is that you have the ability to contribute to every part of the tech stack; from frontend to backend, knowing  all the languages that specialise in each part of the stack.
+3. Becoming a polyglot programmer ensures that a person can understand terminology more easily during their studies or work.
+For example if a programmer understand the concept of C# and Javascript , and they started learning Typescript.
+The polyglot programmer would easily understand the different concepts which are similar to the two previous languages the programmer is familiar with.
+4. The fourth benefit of being a Polyglot Programmer is that you become more creative when approaching a problem, you can vision various solutions and decide which one is the best.
+In comparison to the person who knows a  single language, you start to become more rigid and stick with your problem solving techniques.